 The concept of causation is also traditionally related, at least in science, to the quest for explanation.
 This means to ask: Why did the (observed) event $E_i$ happen? (here $i$ labels the time at which $E$ occurs).
 Answering this question in a deterministic worldview seems to us quite meaningless.
 In fact, were \emph{everything} completely predetermined, this question --like any other one-- would not be a genuine question, in the sense that, for whoever asked it, this was a necessity from the beginning of times.
-Everything would just be an already shot film that is unrolling, and the script of the film makes you say the line ``why did $E_i$ happen?''.
+Recalling again Laplace's demon, ``the future as the past would be present to its eyes'' \cite{laplace}.
+In other words, everything would just be an already shot film that is unrolling, and the script of the film makes you say the line ``why did $E_i$ happen?''.

 Moreover, even if we assume that an agent, or an intellect, is external to \emph{everything} that occurs in the universe (i.e. s/he is really watching the movie from outside), thereby not being included in this predetermined state of the universe, this is not unproblematic.
 Asking \emph{why} something happened is in this case certainly meaningful but the answer is trivial: Because this is the film I am watching (and there are no other films available!).
 Again, determinism assumes that given an initial state of the universe and universal laws everything \emph{causally} follows.
 But this is misleading because there is only one specific initial state and, without alternatives, causation seems a void concept.